CHINEMELUMIFEOMA/DATA-ANALYTICS/README.md

 ## TOOLS USED

-I made use of Jupyter Notebook and Notepad app on windpws for this project.
-You can install Jupyter Notebook [here](https://www.geeksforgeeks.org/how-to-install-jupyter-notebook-in-windows/).
-Notepad app is available in windows, any other text editor would do though.
+I made use of Jupyter Notebook and Notepad app on windpws for this project.</br>You can install Jupyter Notebook [here](https://www.geeksforgeeks.org/how-to-install-jupyter-notebook-in-windows/).</br>Notepad app is available in windows, any other text editor would do though.

 ## DATASET